Paul McNamara

 Workshop Facilitation

-McNamara, P. (2015 – current) Self-compassion: Surviving and thriving in emotionally taxing work envirnments.
+McNamara, P. (2015 – 2023) Self-compassion: Surviving and thriving in emotionally taxing work envirnments.
 Graduate RN transition to practice workshops, multiple sessions at Cairns Hospital.

-McNamara, P. (2018 – current) Responding to trauma.
+McNamara, P. (2018 – 2023) Responding to trauma.
 Graduate RN transition to practice workshops, multiple sessions at Cairns Hospital.

 McNamara, P. (2015 – 2017) Specialling in the general hospital/Looking after yourself.
 Assistant in Nursing orientation/refresher day, multiple sessions at Cairns Hospital.